Management and security

 Managing your allotment garden

 - Protection of Structures and Mature Trees - Historic buildings, garden terraces, walls, paths and artefacts are required to be protected from any damage.
-Requests for alteration to these structures must be made to and agreed by the Allotments Officer.
+Requests for alteration to these structures must be made to and agreed by STAA.
 All mature historic fruit trees are to be retained and protected from damage.
 If it is felt that a tree has become dangerous you should contact the STAA Office.

 Hedges or sections of hedgerow must not to be removed or damaged in any circumstances unless authorised by STAA.

 - Clearance - All clearance works, whether this is by an allotment tenant clearing a garden or as part of general improvements to the site should be done with necessary care to minimise disturbance to wildlife and damage to site’s heritage features.